Transilien Line U: Supply voltages

 The line is divided into two parts for the power supply, a situation which stems from the history of the electrification of the national rail network and which requires the use of dual-current equipment.

 The line from Paris-Saint-Lazare to Versailles-Rive Droite, like the entire Paris-Saint-Lazare network, is electrified at 25 kV AC single-phase.

 The line from Paris-Montparnasse to Brest is electrified in 1.5 kV DC to Le Mans, included.
-A separation section is located on the Viroflay connection.
+A neutral section is located on the Viroflay connection, where trains swap voltages.

 Speed limits

 The authorized speed limits, in 2011/2012, for suburban trains, on direct tracks are indicated below.